 · Apply their knowledge and understanding of maths to solve problems.

-In order to achieve these aims, we use a Mastery approach to teaching Mathematics across the school.
-Last year, our school participated in a NCETM Maths Hub Primary Teaching for Mastery programme and this is something which we have implemented in school.
+In order to achieve these aims, we use a Mastery approach to teaching mathematics across the school.
+Our school works with the NCETM and NNW Maths Hub to support the implementation of the teaching for mastery programme (for more information about this, see our 'Excellence in Mathematics' page).

 What is Maths Mastery?